bryanECE/Udacity_Sim/README.md

 This project is a collaborative effort by Bryan Brizo, Cheng Dong, and Chibuike Onyeka.

 Our Data - https://drive.google.com/drive/folders/1oyFEogK5kI4PPM4RTfU1D6lnUoVVpqJA?usp=sharing
-Training Data (For Comparison) - Rayan Slim (https://github.com/rslim087a/track)
+Training Data (For Comparison) - https://github.com/rslim087a/track